R v Krymowski: Charges and trial

 Four months later, after intense public lobbying by pressure groups, the homes of a number of people believed to have been involved in the demonstration were raided by police.
-Seven people were charged with willful promotion of hatred against an "identifiable group", a crime under the Criminal Code.
-All persons charged ranged in age from 15–20.
+Seven people were charged with wilful promotion of hatred against an "identifiable group", a crime under s.
+319 of the Criminal Code.
+All persons charged ranged in age from 15 to 20.
 No public official or members of the media or police were charged.